Toolbox | Molecular Biology Tools () | Cloning and Restriction Sites ()| Gateway Cloning () | Add attB Sites ()

 The default option is to use the attB1 and attB2 sites.
 If you have selected several fragments and wish to add different combinations of sites, you will have to run this tool once for each combination.

-Next, you are given the option to extend the fragment with additional sequences by extending the primers 5' of the template-specific part of the primer, i.e., between the template specific part and the attB sites.
+Click Next will give you options to extend the fragment with additional sequences by extending the primers 5' of the template-specific part of the primer (i.e. between the template specific part and the attB sites).
+See an example of this in figure 19.20 where a Shine-Dalgarno site has been added between the attB site and the gene of interest.

 At the bottom of the dialog, you can see a preview of what the final PCR product will look like.
-In the middle there is the sequence of interest.
+In the middle there is the sequence of interest (i.e. the sequence you selected as input).
 In the beginning is the attB1 site, and at the end is the attB2 site.
-The primer additions that you have inserted are shown in colors.
+The primer additions that you have inserted are shown in colors (like the green Shine-Dalgarno site in figure 19.17).

-In the next step, specify the length of the template-specific part of the primers as shown in figure 19.31.
+Clicking Next allows you to specify the length of the template-specific part of the primers as shown in figure 19.18.

-CLC Genomics Workbench is not doing any kind of primer design when adding the attB sites.
+The CLC Genomics Workbench is not doing any kind of primer design when adding the attB sites.
 As a user, you simply specify the length of the template-specific part of the primer, and together with the attB sites and optional primer additions, this will be the primer.
-The primer region will be annotated in the resulting attB-flanked sequence.
-You can also choose to get a list of primers in the Result handling dialog (see figure 19.32).
+The primer region will be annotated in the resulting attB-flanked sequence and you can also get a list of primers as you can see when clicking Next (see figure 19.19.

-The attB sites, the primer additions and the primer regions are annotated in the final result as shown in figure 19.33 (you may need to switch on the relevant annotation types to show the sites and primer additions).
+The attB sites, the primer additions and the primer regions are annotated in the final result as shown in figure 19.20.

 There will be one output sequence for each sequence you have selected for adding attB sites.
-Save () the resulting sequence as it will be the input to the next part of the Gateway cloning workflow (see Create entry clones(BP)).
+Save () the resulting sequence as it will be the input to the next part of the Gateway cloning work flow (see Create entry clones(BP)).
+When you open the sequence again, you may need to switch on the relevant annotation types to show the sites and primer additions as illustrated in figure 19.20.